adamsilver/adamsilver.io-jekyll/_posts/2014-03-20-forms-with-multiple-submit-buttons-are-problematic.md

 	</figure>
 </div>

-Pressing enter will always perform a postcode look-up.
-That's because that button appears before the primary button.
+Pressing enter will always perform a postcode look-up because it's first in the document flow.

+## Split up the forms

+The best course of action would be to split your forms so that there is only one submit button.
+Then there is no ambiguity in the act of submission.

-Your best option is to split up the forms.
-In the above example, have one that does the postcode look-up.
-And have another that saves the address.
+In the example above, one form would perform the look-up.
+Another would save the users address.

-Not only does this help keyboard users, but it provides a better all-round experience.
-This is because each page or feature has a dedicated focus which reduces the cognitive burden on users.
+This pattern is not only beneficial to keyboard users.
+This pattern is inclusive to all types of users.
+It's a better experience because a big task is broken down into two.
+This reduces the cognitive load on users.

+If you can't split your forms up then there is another option.

+## Choose a primary button

-If you *really* can't do that, then you'll have to choose a primary action.
+If you *really* can't split up your forms, then you'll have to choose a primary action.
 This isn't always easy, because some forms have two buttons with similar weighting.

 If the form's primary action doesn't come first, then you'll have to modify the design which isn't always possible.
 Or you'll need to add a duplicate button to the top of the form and hide it visually with CSS.